Dionisiy/CA/html--css-final-project.md

 Think high-level about the styling skills you learned in the Codecademy CSS lessons.
 How can you use display properties to give your web pages a clean, professional look?
 How can you leverage techniques like positioning, and spacing and bordering with the box model to enhance the user experience?
 Can you think of ways that pseudo-class selectors could make it more fun for users to interact with your site?

+The following design elements also have a big impact on how your site is experienced.

+* **Color scheme:** the colors you choose communicate a lot to the user.
+Since you know HEX colors, you have literally millions of options.
+Most sites choose just three colors for their color scheme.
+Choose your colors carefully.
+* **Font:** font choice can make a huge difference in the look and feel of your website.
+Many sites choose two fonts: one for content and one for logo and navigation items.
+Lean into your knowledge of the CSS \`font-family\` property.
+* **Visuals:** what photos, images and graphics would best serve the user experience you’re creating?
+Use CSS properties to style different types of visual elements.
+Hint: get ready to become best friends with width,height, position, display and others.